Porges/ways-to-play/articles/people/sid-sackson.md

 - '@CardGamesAroundTheWorld'
 ---

-Sid Sackson (1920–2002) was a prolific game designer.
+Sid Sackson (1920–2002) was a prolific game designer and author of books about games.

 ## Board Games